lf-lang/reactor-uc/README.md

 # reactor-uc

-NB: reactor-uc is still work-in-progress

 `reactor-uc` is a task scheduling runtime implementing the reactor model-of-computation target at embedded and resource-constrained 32 bit systems.

 ## Getting started

+NB: reactor-uc is still work-in-progress and many (most?) features are not supported yet.
+This only documents how to run a few example programs.

 Initialize submodules
 ```